 (a) B&O tax credit for syrup tax paid.

-Chapter 245, Laws of 2006 (SSB 6533) provided a B&O tax credit effective July 1, 2006.
+provides a B&O tax credit that was effective July 1, 2006.
 The credit is available to any buyer of syrup using the syrup in making carbonated beverages that are then sold, provided that the syrup tax, imposed by RCW 82.64.020

 , has been paid.
 The tax credit is a percentage of the syrup tax paid.

 (i) How much is the credit?
-For syrup purchased July 1, 2006, through June 30, 2007, the B&O tax credit for the buyer is equivalent to twenty-five percent of the syrup tax paid.
-From July 1, 2007, through June 30, 2008, the allowable credit is fifty percent.
-From July 1, 2008, through June 30, 2009, the credit is seventy-five percent.
+For syrup purchased July 1, 2006, through June 30, 2007, the B&O tax credit for the buyer was equivalent to twenty-five percent of the syrup tax paid.
+From July 1, 2007, through June 30, 2008, the allowable credit was fifty percent.
+From July 1, 2008, through June 30, 2009, the credit was seventy-five percent.
 As of July 1, 2009, the buyer is entitled to a B&O tax credit of one hundred percent of the syrup tax paid.

 (ii) When can the credit be taken?
 The B&O tax credit can be claimed against taxes due for the tax reporting period in which the taxpayer purchased the syrup.
 The credit cannot exceed the amount of B&O tax due, nor can credit be refunded.
 Unused credit may be carried over and used for future reporting periods for a maximum of one year.
 The year starts at the end of the reporting period in which the syrup was purchased and credit was earned.
 See (b)(ii)(B)(iii) of this subsection for record documentation and retention.

 (b) Credit for syrup tax paid to another state.